Management (Accounting Emphasis)

 Studying in Canada offers access to 121 universities with tuition fees ranging from USD 91 to USD 79,004.
 While the average tuition is USD 13,603, several financial aid programs can lower these costs.
 You should focus on these government, university, and private funding options for the 2026-2027 academic year.

-Government & National Scholarships-
+Government & National ScholarshipsProvider: Global Affairs Canada

 Value: Up to CAD 10,200 for 4 months or CAD 12,700 for 5 to 6 months.